-Regarding the number densities, we find strong agreement with previous works such as \cite{Valentino2023} and \cite{Baker2025a}.
+Regarding the number densities measured, we find strong agreement with previous works such as \cite{Valentino2023} and \cite{Baker2025a}.
 This is likely due to the expanded quiescent galaxy selection criteria within these works.
-We find a greater number of massive quiescent galaxies than \citet{Nanayakkara2025}, but fewer than \citet{Carnall2023} found in the CEERS overdensity.
-At the high-z end, we find roughly the same number as that reported in \citet{Weibel2024qgal}, but again caution that their reported value is based on a single source).
+We find a greater number of massive quiescent galaxies than \citet{Nanayakkara2025}, but fewer than \citet{Carnall2023} found in the CEERS field.
+At the high-z end, we find roughly the same number density as that reported in \citet{Weibel2024qgal}, but again caution that their reported value is based on a single source.